Natural treatments for glaucoma

 Small, double-blind, placebo-controlled trials suggest that eye drops containing the chemical forskolin, a constituent of the herb Coleus forskohlii, reduce intraocular pressure in people without glaucoma.
 However, there is no evidence that forskolin is an effective treatment.
 In any case, forskolin is not available except for research, and using ordinary preparations of the herb directly in the eye is not recommended.
 (There is no reason to believe that the oral use of C. forskohlii will benefit glaucoma.)

 Preliminary evidence suggests that certain dietary supplements, including high-dose vitamin C, melatonin, and omega-3 fatty acids, may also reduce intraocular pressure.
-However, there is no reliable evidence that any of these supplements enhance the effect of standard treatment, and they definitely cannot be used as substitutes for it.
+However, there is no reliable evidence that any of these supplements enhances the effect of standard treatment, and they definitely cannot be used as substitutes for it.
 Weak evidence suggests that the supplement lipoic acid could improve vision in people with glaucoma.
-Magnesium has been suggested for the same purpose, but in one preliminary study, the use of magnesium failed to produce statistically significant benefits.
+Magnesium has been suggested for the same purpose; however, in one preliminary study, magnesium did not produce statistically significant benefits.
 The herbs bilberry, ginkgo, oregano, and pilocarpus, and the supplements citrus bioflavonoids and oligomeric proanthocyanidin complexes are sometimes recommended for preventing or treating glaucoma.
 Still, additional scientific study is recommended.

-Additional proposed natural treatments for glaucoma exist as well.
+Additional proposed natural treatments for glaucoma have been discussed, though scientific evidence supporting their effectiveness is limited.
 Curcumin, the active ingredient in the herb turmeric, is known for its anti-inflammatory properties and may reduce pressure related to glaucoma.
 Though more study is needed, marijuana has been suggested as a means to relieve intraocular pressure.
-Other cannabinoids, including cannabidiol, have also shown promise.
-Benefits can be found in changing one's diet to include more leafy green vegetables, which can increase blood flow to the optic nerve.
-Eating fruits, vegetables, and foods rich in omega-3 fatty acids can also benefit eye health.
-Increasing exercise, stopping smoking, reducing stress, and limiting caffeine are also natural ways to reduce the risk and manage the symptoms of glaucoma.
+Other cannabinoids, including cannabidiol, have been investigated, but evidence of benefit remains inconclusive.
+Benefits may also be associated with changing one's diet to include more leafy green vegetables, which have been linked to improved blood flow and optic nerve health.
+Eating fruits, vegetables, and foods rich in omega-3 fatty acids supports eye health.
+Increasing exercise, stopping smoking, reducing stress, and limiting caffeine may help lower risk or support overall eye health, but they should be considered complementary to standard glaucoma care.

 Bibliography